dragontaoran/SUGEN/README.md

     "(time, event)=covariate_1+covariate_2+...+covariate_p"
     ```

-    In this case, the double quotes in `formula` cannot be omitted.
     The time, event indicator, and covariates must appear in `pheno_file`.
 If there is no covariate, then we specify the formula as

     ```
     "(time, event)="